Rafaely1990/ARMQualLab/100/ReadMe.md

 		where azuredeploy.json is your blank template.
 Run ARM PowerShell script to successfully deploy the blank JSON template.

 		c.
 Add one parameter called "storageAccountType" to the JSON code with default value of "Standard_LRS" (type: string) and another parameter called "storageAccountName" without a default value (type: string).
 Use PowerShell to successfully execute your basic template successfully.
-(Hint: Only run the last line of the PowerShell script each time you want to test your template)
 			• Recommend using an IDE or text editor that at the minimum understands JSON (e.g. Visual Studio, VS Code, etc.).
 Visual studio 2015 with Azure SDK installed is the preferred choice
 		d.
 Add one variable called "storageAccountNamevar" with the string value of "placeholder" from the previous successfully executed template.
 Validate by successfully executing the template.
 		e.
 Add an output section in the JSON template referencing each of the parameters and the variable created in the previous steps.
 Execute the template and confirm your output data is valid.
 For additional information pleas refer back to the 2v, "Understand the concept of outputs"